-I think that fatigue was really starting to set in now…but still I keep going!
+I think that fatigue was really starting to set in now…but still, I keep going!
 Surprisingly (or not so surprisingly) I ended up sketching away till it got dark … this particular shophouse sketch was done in the fading light.
 But more of that later…

 The USK SG gang had kindly organised another Adhoc sketchwalk this time meeting at the tourist destination of the Merlion park.
-I did not want to sketch the Merlion but I wasn’t adverse to sketching the iconic MBS again since I had had a lot of fun sketching it a few times last year.
+I did not want to sketch the Merlion but I wasn’t averse to sketching the iconic MBS again since I had had a lot of fun sketching it a few times last year.
 If you haven’t already noticed, I DO like sketching the same thing over and over again and comparing the different versions.
 But, more important than Marina Bay Sands, I really wanted to sketch the Fullerton Hotel.
 It is probably the most interesting classical building in Singapore.

 We walked around it and through it, trying to find a good view that was in the shade.
 Sadly the only spot that was comfortable enough meant that the building was all in shade with little light and dark to work with.
-Now a serious painter would be appalled with this decision – you paint the light not the building and you paint from the best not the most comfortable position.
+Now a serious painter would be appalled with this decision – you paint the light not the building and you paint from the best, not the most comfortable position.
 Sorry, I have to be comfortable and when you are travel sketching with certain things on your list you have to make the best of the situation.

 Fernanda gave us a lovely little tile from Lisbon… ah! it brought back memories of the wonderful USK symposium there in 2011….